 The campaign which claimed two Grand Prix awards at the Cannes Lions is also the big winner in Design Museum's 11th annual celebration of the most original and exciting products, concepts and designers in the world today, the Beazley Designs of the Year Award.

-“Trash Isles” claimed this year's Graphic Design Award and as climate change and pollution ruins the very planet we live in, this “nation” needs our help to make a change.
+“Trash Isles” claimed this year's Graphic Design Award and as climate change and pollution ruin the very planet we live on, this “nation” needs our help to make a change.

-"As you read this, obscene amounts of plastic are making their way into the oceans – in total eight million tonnes a year or a rubbish truck full of plastic every minute.
+“As you read this, obscene amounts of plastic are making their way into the oceans – in total eight million tonnes a year or a rubbish truck full of plastic every minute.
 There is now so much of it, an area the size of France has formed in the Pacific Ocean.
-With no one paying attention to this catastrophe LADbible, alongside the Plastic Oceans Foundation, is taking this country sized trash patch and turning it into the world’s 196th country – named the Trash Isles" notes the "nation".
+With no one paying attention to this catastrophe LADbible, alongside the Plastic Oceans Foundation, is taking this country-sized trash patch and turning it into the world’s 196th country – named the Trash Isles.”

 “This indestructible material upsets every level of the food chain.
-If our oceans can’t function properly, they won’t be able to support fish stocks, absorb carbon to protect us against global warming or generally do any of the things that our lives are dependent on” says educator against plastic pollution and TI's ambassador Sarah Roberts.
+If our oceans can’t function properly, they won’t be able to support fish stocks, absorb carbon to protect us against global warming, or generally do any of the things that our lives are dependent on” says educators against plastic pollution and TI's ambassador Sarah Roberts.

 “We're now finding dead whales washing up in Norway and The North Sea with stomachs full of plastic bags.
 It's no longer an isolated problem.
 Wherever I go, from the most populated coastlines on Earth to the remotest Arctic beaches, we find plastic.
 If we don't all act now, then we face an ocean devoid of life in the near future” adds Tim Nunn, an ex-surfer photographer who’s dedicated to documenting plastic pollution around the world and another ambassador.